Rabinnnn/land_use_change_analysis/README.md

     * Click **"Perform Advanced Analysis"** for the segmentation change detection method.
 5. The page will reload, displaying the results relevant to the analysis type you selected, including percentage change, a change map visualization, and additional details or legends depending on the analysis.

-*Note: The advanced analysis might take a couple of seconds to complete depending on your system.*
+*Note: The advanced analysis might take a couple of seconds to complete depending on your system and the image uploaded.*

 ## Recommendations